MrKLawrence/Course-Registration-Data-Analytics/README.md

     For the training in each model, the main() function in each model can be called to training each model.

-III.
-Tests/Key notes of the System:
+## Tests/Key notes of the System:

 If the "mongod" MongoDB daemon is not set up when running the Python program during data crawling, the database connection is   refused and therefore prevents the program from running properly.

-IV.
-Installation/ System Requirements.
+## Installation/ System Requirements

 This codes run on python 3 and need the connection with "localhost:27017".
 It needs the following library:
 MongoClient, pymongo, pandas, numpy, datetime, re, pprint Both of the Python program "main.py" and the NoSQL MongoDB server "mongod" should be executed at the same time to avoid problems of failed connection.

-V. Contributors
+## Contributors

-    - Eric YU
+1. Eric YU
-    - Kin LEUNG
+2. Kin LEUNG